Table of contents

 Co-assured… (Rule 1.1)

 A Co-assured is any person who is insured pursuant to Rule 78.1.b, and will be named on the Certificate of Entry as such.
-Subject to the terms of Rule 78, a Co-assured has a right of recovery from the Association for covered liabilities, losses, costs and expenses and has joint and several liability under Rule 79 to pay all sums due to the Association in respect of such entry.
+Subject to the terms of Rule 78, a Co-assured has a right of recovery from the Association for covered liabilities, losses, costs and expenses and certain categories of Co-assured have joint and several liability under Rule 79 to pay all sums due to the Association in respect of such entry.
 However, unlike a Member, a Co-assured cannot exercise any membership rights such as voting at the General Meetings of the Association.5

 Crew… (Rule 1.1)